AltayHodo/loan-app/README.md

   Funded: 2500
   Date: 2025-06-09
   ```
 - For deployment, the script being used is in backend/scripts/fetchEmails.js, not scripts/fetchEmails.ts.
-Deploying using NextJS API routes has some challenges so this was an easier solution
+Deploying using NextJS API routes has some challenges, so this was an easier solution.

 ## Deployment/Demo
 Frontend (deployed on Vercel):** [https://loan-app-teal.vercel.app](https://loan-app-teal.vercel.app/)